bitdessin/JustDeepIt/docs/source/implementation/is.rst

-To save the detection results as images, for example, showing the detected bounding boxes on the images, method :func:`draw <justdeepit.utils.ImageAnnotation.draw>` implemented in class :class:`justdeepit.utils.ImageAnnotation` can be used.
+To save the detection results as images, for example, showing the detected bounding boxes on the images, method :meth:`draw <justdeepit.utils.ImageAnnotation.draw>` implemented in class :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>` can be used.